billforsternz/winged-spider/base/Home.md

 <a href="https://www.newstalkzb.co.nz/on-air/mike-hosking-breakfast/audio/nigel-metge-nz-chess-federation-president-as-game-continues-to-see-meteoric-rise-in-participants/">how it is playing out in New Zealand</a>.

 @snippet
-@HAsian Youth Online Championships 2021 - CLOSING DATE THURSDAY 30TH SEPTEMBER MIDNIGHT NZCF invites entries into this tournament organized by All India Chess Federation under the authority of the Asian Chess Federation.
+@HAsian Youth Online Championships, 21-31 October 2021 CLOSING DATE THURSDAY 30TH SEPTEMBER MIDNIGHT
+<br>NZCF invites entries into this tournament organized by All India Chess Federation under the authority of the Asian Chess Federation.
 <br>As usual two groups Open & Girls in age categories U8, U10, U12, U14, U16, U18.
 <br>All players must have FIDE ID and Tornelo registration.
 <br>All entrants must enter through <a href="https://forms.gle/DY1VUKriAbzKFHKGA">this Google docs link</a>.